Careers at UCA

 - Direct Services worker/in-home services, travel required

-- Prepare an Initial Assessment and Plan of Service which outlines the family background strengths, concerns and recommendations with a focus of child risk and protective factors
+- Prepare an Initial Assessment and Plan of Service which outlines the family background, strengths, concerns, and recommendations with a focus on child risk and protective factors

-- Provide transportation as necessary; have properly insured car available for transportation
+- Provide transportation as necessary; have a properly insured car available for transportation

 - Provide crisis intervention as necessary to children and families